agner/agner/README.md

 which tracks the Erlang/OTP branch called `dev`.
 The other important flavour is *@release* which will track the latest release.

+Also, command line utility and agner-enabled rebar will recognize 'atleast:VERSION' format (for example, 'atleast:1.5.0') and will use the latest version after 'VERSION' (so, if some package already has a version of '1.6', 'atleast:1.5.0' will select '1.6'.
+This is mostly for scenarios when '@release' flavour is absent or broken.

 ### How to create relases and flavours

 As hinted, a release version is a *tag* in a `.agner` repository.
 So